Ezequiel Tovar Preview, Player Props: Rockies vs. Orioles

 Ezequiel Tovar At The Plate

-- Tovar has picked up a hit in 70.0% of his 120 games this season, with more than one hit in 23.3% of them.
+- Tovar has reached base via a hit in 84 games this season (of 121 played), and had multiple hits in 28 of those games.

-- Tovar has an RBI in 43 of 120 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in four contests.
+- Tovar has had at least one RBI in 36.4% of his games this season (44 of 121), with two or more RBI 12 times (9.9%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.